Abelardo L. Rodríguez: Agriculture, labor, and industry

 The government issued the Agrarian Code, which brought together scattered legislation on agrarian matters.
 Rodríguez renewed efforts to distribute landed estates into the hands of peasants, which had slowed under the Calles administration.
 Rodríguez promoted the activities of the National Agricultural Credit Bank.

 President Rodríguez was responsible for many programs devised to help Mexican workers survive the Great Depression.
 In August 1933 he urged Mexican manufacturers and farmers to align with his plan to establish a minimum wage.
+During his presidency, a minimum wage indexed to the cost of living was established in each state.
 Through the minimum wage law for Mexican workers, he aimed to intensify Mexico's industrial development and make the nation less dependent on international trade.
 The law took effect on 1 January 1934, and it was set at between one peso and three pesos daily, depending on the type of work and the region of Mexico.
 In August 1934, President Rodríguez stated that his minimum wage law had benefited 2.5 million agricultural and industrial workers, and increased the public's purchasing power by 1.5 million pesos daily since it took effect, for a projected total increase of 547,000,000 pesos by the end of 1934.

 He created the Department of Labor and promoted the trade union movement and protected workers against management.
 He established regulations of the Federal Board of Conciliation and Arbitration and created the Federal Office of Labor Defense, of Agencies of Placements, of Dangerous and Unhealthy Work, of Labor Hygiene, of the Federal Labor Inspection and of Preventive Measures of Accidents.
 He was a supporter of co-operativies, which he thought would distribute the national wealth more equitably, and he pressed Congress to issue the Cooperatives Act.
 Important for future actions on Mexico's petroleum industry was Rodríguez's creation of a private company, Petromex, tied to the government, that guarded supply for domestic use and could compete with foreign investors in the industry.